In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 Most beginners report that it took them a whole weekend to assemble and calibrate X-Carve.

-In fact, this is true for any CNC which ship as DIY kits that the user has to put together.
+In fact, this is true for any CNC that ships as DIY kits that the user has to put together.

 The assembly documentation from Inventables, complete with instructions and photos is among the best I've seen among CNC brands.